Contemporary-Physicslab/TN2985/chapters/labjournal.md

 | Conclusion| The final conclusion, the scientific claim you draw which can be justified by your data.|

 ## Jupyter Notebook
 We have made a Jupyter Notebook template available, you can download it at the top of this page.
 Jupyter Notebook uses various online languages (Python, LaTeX, HTML, Markdown).
-Often used codes can be found [here](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Working%20With%20Markdown%20Cells.html).You are required to hand in your labjournal along with your report.
+Often used codes can be found [here](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Working%20With%20Markdown%20Cells.html).
+You are required to hand in your lab journal along with your report.